 The latest batch of graphic novels contains a few real keepers, and a few good series I’ve decided I’ll probably drop.

 I’m also still impressed with Revival, the gorgeously illustrated “rural noir” series about a mysterious zone of zombie infestation in wintery Wisconsin.
-Its second collection, Live Like You Mean It, isn’t quite as infectiously read as the first — I think its cast is a bit unwieldy, and the story sprawls across a lot of territory.
+Its second collection, Live Like You Mean It, isn’t quite as infectiously read as the first; its cast is a bit unwieldy, and the story sprawls across a lot of territory.
 But it’s still an engaging, nicely executed series that I wouldn’t be surprised to see optioned for TV.

 Now, on to the near-misses.
 Thief of Thieves, Vol 1.
 I Quit, wasn’t that far off the mark for me.
 It’s an international crime caper about master thief Conrad Paulson, who — get this — is trying to finish off his career with a big score.
 The plots are fun, the art is good, but the characters didn’t really latch onto me, and in the end it didn’t make a deep impression.

-Out of sheer momentum I continued the latest Avatar: The Last Airbender comic series, The Search, which focuses on Zuko’s search for his mother.
+Out of sheer momentum, I continued the latest Avatar: The Last Airbender comic series, The Search, which focuses on Zuko’s search for his mother.
 I loved the Avatar series, and this comic version succeeds on many levels at capturing the look and feel of the classic cartoon series.
-In the end, though, it doesn’t quite have the same magic in this medium — not for me, anyway.
+In the end, though, it doesn’t quite have the same magic in this medium.

 My response to the Adventure Time comics is similar.
 The TV series is a delightful, one-of-a-kind weirdness.
-The comic version is similarly weird, creative, and funny, probably a must-read for Adventure Time diehards…but to me, it suffers a bit from the lack of sound and motion, which contributes greatly to the show’s eye-popping visuals and zany tone.
+The comic version is similarly weird, creative, and funny, probably a must-read for Adventure Time diehards, but it suffers from the lack of sound and motion, which contributes greatly to the show’s eye-popping visuals and zany tone.
 I read through three volumes and had fun with it, but I’ll probably step back from this title.